Sea of Cortez Baja

 In the not-too-distant past, before the 1974 completion of the trans peninsular highway, this was a destination of the truly hardcore fisherman.
 Travel plans were difficult to arrange, communications and local transportation providers were spotty, at best.
 The fishing conditions pre-1974 were much better than they are today if you can believe it.
 With the opening of the highway, came the tourists, and resorts were built to cater to them.
 With the tourists came the sportfishing fleets, and of course, the word spread about this incredible fishing destination.

 There is trouble in the Sea of Cortez!
 Commercial fishing interests are depleting the fishery with amazing speed.
 Gill nets along with illegal fishing practices are commonplace in all regions of the sea (except at Cabo Pulmo).
 Enforcement of any laws, bans on a particular species, or tonnage limits are very rarely enforced.
 This is sadly happening in all areas of the Sea of Cortez and it is happening to all species of fish.

 There is hope though!
 The small community of Cabo Pulmo has proven that there are solutions to the problems that occur daily in the Sea of Cortez.
-This very small Baja village took matters into their own hands 15 years ago and is living proof that with proper conservation practices and active vigilance the local communities can survive and the sea can be revived.
+This very small Baja village took matters into its own hands 15 years ago and is living proof that with proper conservation practices and active vigilance the local communities can survive and the sea can be revived.

 Amazing video of woman wakeboarding with the dolphins in the Sea of Cortez.